Chaste/Chaste.github.io/site/content/docs/installguides/dependency-versions.md

 ## Build Systems

 The supported build system is now CMake.
-Preferred versions are those that are efault on Ubuntu LTS releases, but we expect every version of CMake above the minimum required to work fine.
+Preferred versions are those that are default on Ubuntu LTS releases, but we expect every version of CMake above the minimum required to work fine.

 | CMake         |            |         |         |         |         |         |         |         |         |         |         |         |         |